-We are delighted to support our employees’ work in the community through charities such as United Way in North America, the UK Prince’s Trust together with Hope House and Forget Me Not Children’s Hospices.
+We are delighted to support our employees’ work in the community through charities such as Carlisle Youth Zone, Eden Valley Hospice, Motor Neurone Disease Charity, together with Hope House and Forget Me Not Children’s Hospices.

 The most critical part of Arran Isle’s business strategy is successfully linking the overall business plans to those on people development.
 One of our fundamental values is Expertise and that is created by teams that are well led, strong, competent and market focused.
 To turn these plans into action, the Group started its first Leadership Development Group programme at the beginning of 2015.

 - To build up the capabilities of functional managers so they can perform better in their current roles